andres81/Model_of_the_Psyche/case-files/dutch-farmers-protests/README.md

 Going to the house of natural persons because they fulfill certain roles to make your point is, in my honest opinion, anti-democratic and dangerous.
-It communicates the wrong thing how to act towards a democrazy.
+It communicates the wrong thing how to act towards a democracy.
 You acted as if you are merely subject to said system, being a victim.
-However, as a participant, you are also responsible for taking care of the democrazy and safeguarding it.
+However, as a participant, you are also responsible for taking care of the democracy and safeguarding it.
-Protecting it and fighting for democrazy in the Netherlands.
+Protecting it and fighting for democracy in the Netherlands.
 Consuming, not providing, like... infants.
 This behavior I regard as spitting in the face of civilians that fought hard and work hard till this day protecting our freedoms and values we cherish so much.
 A big fat middle finger from farmers to us